paritytech/substrate-connect/README.md

 (Make sure to run `$ yarn install` before.)

-## Run local version of the Soldot browser demo
+## Run local version of the Smoldot browser demo
 Running the following command will build all necessary dependencies and run the Soldot browser demo.
-It will be served on http://localhost:1234/
+It will be served on https://localhost:1234/

 ```
-$ yarn run dev:smoldotdemo
+$ yarn run dev:smoldot-browser-demo
 ```

 (Make sure to run `$ yarn install` before.)